klafave1/PLP4/README.md

               printDetails(name: "Karley", age: 20, height: 63.5)

 #### 6. Can functions in your language return multiple values at the same time?
 How is that implemented?
 If not, are there ways around that problem?
 What are they?
+###### No, Swift functions cannot return multiple values at once.
+There are two ways around this in order to send back multiple values:
+* Tuple - (name: String, age: Int)
+* Some sort of collection - array or dictionary

 #### 7. Is your language pass-by reference or value?
 Check your code against outside sources in case there is anything tricky going on (like in Perl).